wwong4374/rewards-points/README.md

 ### Points Balance

-The service should also return the points balance for a specified payer.
+The service should also return the points balance for each payer.
 For example, if DANNON has 700 points and PEPSI has 1000 points, a GET request to `/points` should return:
 ```javascript
 {
   "DANNON": 700,